 Loop Capital Customer Disclosures

-Loop Capital Markets LLC (“Loop Capital”) and its family of affiliated companies are committed to maintaining the trust and confidence of our clients and customers.
+Loop Capital Markets LLC (“Loop Capital” or the “Firm”) and affiliated companies are committed to maintaining the trust and confidence of our clients and customers.
+Loop Capital is registered as a broker-dealer with the U.S. Securities and Exchange Commission and a member of FINRA and the MSRB.
 The following is provided for information purposes.

 We want you to understand how we protect your privacy when we collect and use personal information in the course of doing business, as well as the measures we take to safeguard your information.
 Keeping customer information secure and private is a priority at Loop Capital.